-For a person with body oriented along a vortex line, a gyroscope at her feet precesses clockwise (blue line, positive vorticity) or counterclockwise (red line, negative vorticity) relative to inertial frames at her head.
+For a person with body oriented along a vortex line, the differential frame-drag equation $\Delta\Omega{\hat{i}} = \mathcal{B}{\hat{i}\hat{j}}\xi^{\hat{j}}$ says that a gyroscope at her feet precesses clockwise (blue line, positive vorticity) or counterclockwise (red line, negative vorticity) relative to inertial frames at her head.
 And a gyroscope at her head precesses in that same direction relative to inertial frames at her feet.
 Thus, the vortex lines can be regarded as either counterclockwise (red) or clockwise (blue).
 The precessional angular velocity is equal to the line's (frame-drag) vorticity times the person's body length.

 Notice that counterclockwise (red) vortex lines emerge from the north polar region of the horizon, swing around the south pole, and descend back into the north polar region; and similarly (blue) vortex lines emerge from the horizon's south polar region, swing around the north pole, and descend back into the south.
-The differential precession, along the radial lines in the north polar regions is counterclockwise because gyroscopes near the horizon are dragged into precession more strongly, by the hole's spin, than a bit farther from the horizon.
-This also explains the clockwise precession in the south polar regions.
+This is similar to the vortex lines for a spinning body in Linearized Theory (bottom right of Box 25.2).
+The differential precession is counterclockwise along the (red) near-horizon radial lines in the north polar region because gyroscopes near the horizon are dragged into precession more strongly, by the hole's spin, the nearer one is to the horizon.
+This also explains the clockwise precession along the (blue) near-horizon radial lines in the south polar region.